-(1) Inclusive of the \$272,810,000 General Obligation Bonds, 2016 Refunding Series A. (2) Projected, based on the 2017-2020 Multi-Year Financial Plan assumptions.
+(1) Inclusive of the \$272,810,000 General Obligation Bonds, 2016 Refunding Series A.

 See "CAPITAL PLANNING AND BUDGETING" herein for additional information concerning the County's projected borrowings.

 Constitutional Provisions

 Limitations on indebtedness (some of which apply to guarantees by the County of NHCC debt as hereinafter described below and under "NASSAU HEALTH CARE CORPORATION" herein) are found in Article VIII of the State Constitution and are implemented by the Local Finance Law.
 The provisions of Article VIII referred to in the following summaries are generally applicable to the County and the obligations authorized by its County Legislature.
 There is no constitutional limitation on the amount that may be raised by the County by tax upon real estate in any fiscal year to pay principal of and interest on County indebtedness.
 See, however, "THE NOTES - Tax Levy Limitation Law" in the Official Statement to which this Appendix is attached regarding statutory limitations on the ability of the County to levy taxes.